OCWC22/RL-stablebaseline-scientist/coding_updates_1.md

 - Run systematic ablation studies for hyperparameters
 - Expand testing to more complex environments
 - Document the complete MB-PPO implementation once it's built
+## 05-03-2025 - Created Project Presentation Document

+### Files Updated:
+- `/Users/chen/Projects/RL-stablebaseline-scientist/project_presentation.md`: Created comprehensive project presentation

+### Description:
+Created a complete presentation markdown document that organizes and explains the entire project, including research foundation, implementation approach, algorithm comparisons, performance metrics, model-based architecture, key findings, and future work.

+### Reasoning:
+A consolidated presentation document was needed to efficiently communicate the project's goals, methodologies, results, and insights to various audiences including researchers, engineers, stakeholders, and educators.
+This document serves as both documentation and a presentation script.

+### Trade-offs:
+- Focused on clarity and accessibility over technical depth in some sections
+- Balanced technical details with high-level explanations to be valuable for both technical and non-technical audiences
+- Used ASCII charts for visualization to maintain compatibility with markdown format

+### Considerations:
+- Synthesized information from multiple source documents (algorithm_comparison.md, model_based_rl_explained.md, prd.md, etc.)
+- Structured the document to flow from project overview through implementation details to results and future work
+- Included quantitative performance metrics to support claims about algorithm effectiveness

+### Future Work:
+- Consider creating presentation slides based on this markdown document
+- Update with results from the full Model-Based PPO implementation once completed
+- Add visualizations from actual training runs when available